cs4241-19a/a1-gettingstarted/README.md

 ===
 ---

 Natalie Bloniarz
 http://a1-nbloniarz.glitch.me

 This project displays my understanding of HTML, CSS, and JS.
+My goal was to make this website

 ## Technical Achievements
 - **Navigation Bar**: Created a static navigation bar with internal links that always remains at the top of the displayed area.
-- **Change Cursor**: Created an external script that alternates the display of the cursor when the spacebar is pressed.

 ### Design Achievements